Skip to content

 Access logs:

-bash kubectl logs -f <gateway-pod-name> -c varnish-log
+kubectl logs -f <gateway-pod-name> -c varnish-log

 Example 2: Structured JSON logs